AOA Completes New Athletic Structure

 Off the hill, Jacques enjoys playing tennis and hockey and in particular likes, road biking all over Southern Ontario.
 Jacques and his wife live in Collingwood with their two active teenagers; their daughter is a ski instructor and competitive swimmer, their son is a competitive soccer player and OCUP U16 ski racer.

-The AOHPC will work as a team throughout the next 12 months leading their respective age groups.
+The AOAC will work as a team throughout the next 12 months leading their respective age groups.
 Guiding the group from an administrative perspective will be Robyn Skinner, AOA’s Competition Director.
-The AOHPC will be introduced this Saturday, May 6th at the AOA Spring meetings in Toronto.
+The AOAC will be introduced this Saturday, May 6th at the AOA Spring meetings in Toronto.
 Moving forward they will meet frequently, ensuring that, among other things, the 2017-18 calendars, criteria, selections and special projects are planned out accordingly on a timely basis.

 “I encourage all members to join us this Saturday at the AOA Spring Athletic Meeting in Toronto as we’ll be introducing these four coaches and dedicating time for each particular age group.”
 Barrett concludes, “Ski racing can be an overwhelming sport so this is a great opportunity to join in, learn more and share your thoughts.”